hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/pytest_en.rst

 1. **Clearer Mocks:**  Instead of patching `module_name.Path.open`,  we directly patch `builtins.open` which is more standard and avoids potential ambiguity.
 We also patch `module_name.logger` directly.

-2. **Specific Error Handling:**  The tests now specifically test for `FileNotFoundError` and `IOError`, demonstrating better exception handling.
+2. **Specific Error Handling:**  The tests now specifically test for `FileNotFoundError` and `IOError`, demonStarting better exception handling.

 3. **Empty Input:** Added a test case for saving an empty string as data, which is a valid edge case.